-- 19. EFIT's full contract was presented to, and approved by, the City Council on May 16, 2022.On May 17, 2022, the City filed a Notice with the Court regarding the status of funding to effectuate the Amended EFIT Stipulated Order and the subsequent funding for EFIT 2.
+- 20. EFIT's full contract was presented to, and approved by, the City Council on May 16, 2022.
+On May 17, 2022, the City filed a Notice with the Court regarding the status of funding to effectuate the Amended EFIT Stipulated Order and the subsequent funding for EFIT 2.
 (Doc.
-913). - 20.
+913). - 21.
 Pursuant to the relevant documents, EFIT is on call 24/7 and must respond to all call outs within one hour of notification.
 All Use of Force ("UOF") investigations must be completed within 60 days with an additional 30-day supervisory review period for a total of 90 days from start to finish.
-Pursuant to the Amended Stipulated Order, EFIT must conduct joint investigations with APD Internal Affairs Force Division ("IAFD") of all Level 2 and Level 3 UOF incidents this includes all Tactical Deployments where UOF is utilized.
-EFIT must also assist APD with training concerning the UOF. - 21.
-The EFIT Executive Team worked with APD IAFD to establish a detailed IA Investigative Process Narrative that governs the response protocols to any Level 2 and 3 UOF cases.
-These documents and the procedures for an IAFD/EFIT investigation and are the basis for EFIT to evaluate IAFD.
+Pursuant to the Amended Stipulated Order, EFIT must conduct joint investigations with APD IAFD of all Level 2 and Level 3 UOF incidents this includes all Tactical Deployments where UOF is utilized.
+EFIT must also assist APD with training concerning the UOF. - 22.
+The EFIT Executive Team worked with APD IAFD to establish a detailed IA Investigative Process Narrative14 that governs the response protocols to any Level 2 and 3 UOF cases.15 These documents, and the procedures for an IAFD/EFIT investigation, are the basis for EFIT to evaluate IAFD.
+It is anticipated that, EFIT will file with the Court an amended and revised Process Narrative that will reflect the new UOF Policies16 (effective date January 26, 2023) and amendments to the CASA submitted to the Court by the Parties (Doc.
+979 and 981).

-&lt;sup>13 As required by Paragraph 14 of the Stipulated Order (Doc.
+14 As required by Paragraph 14 of the Stipulated Order (Doc.
 720 at 5), the Process Narrative was filed with the Court on July 12, 2021 (Doc.
 839-1).

-&lt;sup>14 A revised Process Narrative was filed on September 27, 2021 (Doc.
+15 A revised Process Narrative was filed on September 27, 2021 (Doc.
 862-1).